jbock-java/jbock/README.md

 }
 ````

-Note that `path` is a required parameter.
+Note that `path` is a required parameter, because its type is not `Optional`.
 This type-inferred optionality, which can also be made explicit,
 is easy to remember by the rule that *jbock never returns null*.